hannesdelbeke/brain/thomas j frank notes - hyperfocus.md

 - In any given moment, we are always focusing on something.
 - Chris leaves his phone at home even when going to the diner to write, in order to do so distraction-free
-    - _Get the phone out of your immediate vicinity for most of the day.
-This is a theme that I think will crop up more and more in this book, and something I’m become more convicted about._
+    - _Get the phone out of your immediate vicinity for most of the day._
 - No wi-fi at the diner.
 - “Constant connectivity is one of the worst disruptions to our focus and productivity.”
-- One of the best ways to foster creativity and additional productivity is learning to unfocus – to step back and gain some space, uninterrupted by something vying for your attention.
+- One of the best ways to foster [[creativity]] and additional productivity is learning to unfocus – to step back and gain some space, uninterrupted by something vying for your attention.
     - Pay attention to nothing and let the mind wander.
 - Studies show we go an average of **40 seconds** when working on a computer before becoming distracted or interrupted
     - _Difference: Interruptions happen to us.
 Distractions are caused by us._